mgadda/littleos/README.md

 6. `cd /vagrant`
 7. make

-In another shell on the host machine, run: `make run`
+In another shell *on the host machine*, run: `make run`

 While it's possible to run bochs from within Vagrant (some modifications to bochssrc.txt are required), it's a terrible idea.
 Bochs is already a pretty slow emulator, then compounded by running it inside Virtual Box.
 So it's better to do the compilation within vagrant (virtual box) to ensure a consistent development environment but then test/run the kernel on the host development machine.

 The takehome is that you have to remember to run `make` inside the Vagrant box before `make run` otherwise your build experience will be at the mercy of the host development machine.
+If that happens to be some kind of linux, it might go okay.
+If that happens to be macOS, it will almost certainly fail.